 Smoky, tangy, spicy and tasty, this marinated and roasted Pollo Asado is the most flavorful and moist tender chicken recipe!
 Put a Latin spin on tonight’s dinner using this meal-prep worthy recipe.
-If you love this, you will also love this Rosemary Roast Chicken and this Lemon Roast Chicken and Potatoes!

 I’ll be honest, I can get pretty lazy when it comes to weeknight meals.
 What can I say?
 Mama is tired.
 Long work days turn into long work weeks and the burnout is REAL.

 But, I’m trying to be better y’all!
 Meal prep is KEY.
 If things get done in advance, I can guarantee a quick, delicious meal at any time.
 That’s where this recipe comes in!

 Straight from my latest favorite cookbook, this Pollo Asado is a busy parent’s dream.
 Easy-to-make and even easier to store and reheat, this chicken is a weeknight dinner made decadent.
 Each tender cut of meat is bold in flavor and juicy in texture.

 Perks and Highlights of this Pollo Asado Recipe

 Cuisine Inspiration: Latin American – Embrace the zest and zeal of Latin America!
 This dish isn’t just food; it’s a cultural embrace, warming hearts and bellies alike.

 Primary Cooking Method: Oven Baked – No grill?
 No problem!
 Perfectly roasted, this pollo asado brings the heat without the sweat, right in your oven!

 Dietary Info: High-Protein, Gluten-Free – A powerhouse of protein with a gluten-free badge of honor, it’s everything your body craves, nothing it doesn’t.